ehud101/Deprecated/README.md

 **Terminal_3:**
 &nbsp;a.
 Open a new terminal and source the **bashrc_bridge** file.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will set the environment to both ROS1 and ROS2 which is mandatory for ROS1_bridge to work.
-&nbsp;&nbsp;b. after sourcing type the command: **"ros2 run ros1_bridge dynamic_bridge --bridge-all-2to1-topics"**
+&nbsp;&nbsp;b.
+Run the command: **"ros2 run ros1_bridge dynamic_bridge --bridge-all-2to1-topics"**
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will run the ros1_bridge node and set it to automatically connect topic from both sides according to the methodology.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will run the ros1_bridge node and set it to automatically bridge topics from both dierections

 6. **Terminal_4:**
 &nbsp;&nbsp;a.
 Open a new terminal and source again **.bashrc_ros1**.
 From this terminal we will run the HECTOR-SLAM
 &nbsp;&nbsp;b.
 Run the command: "**rosparam set use_sim_time true**".
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This tells ROS1 packages (such as HECOTR-SLAM and RVIZ) to use the time published in the clock topic.
-In ROBIL we publish in this topic the UNITY time.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This tells ROS1 packages (such as HECOTR-SLAM and RVIZ) to use the time published in the Clock topic.
+In ROBIL we publish UNITY time from the beginning of simulation.
 &nbsp;&nbsp;c.
 Run the command: "**roslaunch hector_slam_launch robil_slam**"
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This will launch a launch file which executes both RVIZ (where the SLAM map is displayed) and the HECTOR-SLAM itself.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A launch-file which executes both RVIZ (where the SLAM map is displayed) and the HECTOR-SLAM itself.

-7. Run the ROBIL4 project in Unity (direct unity to the **robil4** directory you cloned/downloaded)
+7. Open ROBIL4 project in Unity (the **robil4** directory you cloned/downloaded)

 8. Hit the Play button in Unity.
-Now the beggining of an occupancy grid map should be displayed in RVIZ. move the robot in Uinty and watch the map built more and more.
+Now the beginning of map should be displayed in RVIZ (what the LIDAR "sees" at the beginning). move the robot in Unity and watch the map developes with time.

 Enjoy